-Here we will consider the twist action of the ABO topological recursion \cite{Andersen_GR,Andersen_MV}.
-The twisting of the ABO topological recursion is originated from the study of the statistics of length of multicurves in a connected bordered Riemann surface, which leads to the combinatorial computation of the Masur-Veech volume \cite{Masur,Veech} for the moduli space of quadratic differentials on Riemann surfaces.
+Here we consider a twist action of the ABO topological recursion \cite{Andersen_MV,Andersen_GR}.
+The twisting of the ABO topological recursion is originated from the study of the statistics of length of multicurves in a connected bordered Riemann surface, which leads to a combinatorial computation of the Masur--Veech volume \cite{Masur,Veech} for the moduli space of quadratic differentials on Riemann surfaces.
 To discuss this aspect of the ABO topological recursion, we summarize a working definition of stable graphs \cite{Mirz_MV} (see \cite[Appendix B]{DGZZ_latest} for a formal definition of stable graphs).

-Let $\gamma_i$ ($i=1,\ldots,k$) be simple closed geodesics on a bordered surface $S_{g,n}$ of genus $g$ with $n$ boundary components.
+Let $\gamma_i$ ($i=1,\dots,k$) be simple closed geodesics on a bordered surface $S_{g,n}$ of genus $g$ with $n$ boundary components.
 We assume that $\gamma_i$ and $\gamma_j$ ($i\ne j$) are pairwise non-isotopic with regard to the action of the mapping class group $\mathrm{Mod}_{g,n}$ on $S_{g,n}$ and not intersecting each other (see Figure \ref{fig:multi_curve} (left) for an example).

 A multicurve $\gamma$ is given by